-On Wednesday, June 17, the Senate passed the Great American Outdoors Act (GAOA), which provides full and permanent funding for the Land and Water Conservation Fund (LWCF), and provides major funding toward maintaining our National Parks and other federal lands.
-The GAOA passed the Senate by a wide and bipartisan 73-25 margin.
-It still needs to pass the House and be signed into law, but Senate passage was a major hurdle.
+On Tuesday, August 4, at 11:13 a.m., the President signed the Great American Outdoors Act (GAOA) into law.
+GAOA provides full and permanent funding for the Land and Water Conservation Fund (LWCF), and provides major funding toward maintaining our National Parks and other federal lands.

 “There’s no other way to put it,” said Scenic America’s President, Mark Falzone.
 “This could not be a bigger victory.
-Fully funding the LWCF and addressing our parks’ maintenance backlog has been a top priority not only for our organization, but for many others, and the day seems to be here at last.”
+Fully funding the LWCF and addressing our parks’ maintenance backlog has been a top priority not only for our organization, but for many others, and the day is here at last.”

 Created by Congress in 1964, the Land and Water Conservation Fund (LWCF) was passed to direct revenues from offshore oil and gas drilling to environmental preservation.
 The LWCF has supported the creation and maintenance of our national parks, national wildlife refuges, national battlefields, and national forests – as well as state and local land conservation, water conservation, parks, trails and sports fields in every state in our nation.